 A supervised application of theory to practice in a functional area relating to communication arts.
 Prerequisite: Permission of instructor.
-Same as MGT 4401 and CS 4401.

 THE JAMES F. & GERRY T. HURLEY SCHOOL OF ARTS AND SCIENCES

 The Hurley School of Arts and Sciences is named in honor of James F. and Gerry T. Hurley of Salisbury, N.C.
 Mr. Hurley is the former owner and publisher of The Salisbury Post and past chairman of the Catawba Board of Trustees.
 The School includes the departments of Biology, Chemistry, English, History & Politics, Mathematics, Modern Foreign Languages, Psychology, Religion & Philosophy, and Sociology.
 The school also administers cooperative programs in Forestry and the Pre-Medicine and Pre-Health Programs.